codbex/codbex-documentation/docs/applications/purchasing/index.md

 * The buyer reviews the invoice against the Goods Receipt Note and the original Purchase Order.
 * If everything is in order, the buyer processes the invoice for payment.

+## Purchase Payment Receipt

+After a company receives goods or services from a supplier and is invoiced for the purchase, they make a payment to the supplier.
+In return, the buying company generates a document known as a "Supplier Payment Receipt" or "Purchase Payment Receipt" to acknowledge the payment.
+Confirms that the buying company has made the payment against the received Purchase Invoice.
+Similar to the sales receipt, the payment receipt for a purchase may include details such as the payment date, amount, payment method, and any remaining balance.

+Key Components:

+* Receipt Number: A unique identifier for the payment receipt.
+* Payment Date: The date on which the payment was received.
+* Payment Amount: The total amount received from the customer.
+* Payment Method: The method used by the company to make the payment.

+Process:

+* The company makes a payment based on the issued invoice.
+* The company generates a Payment Receipt to confirm the receipt of payment.
+* The Payment Receipt may be provided to the supplier as proof of payment.

 ## Supplier Performance Evaluation:

 A document that assesses and evaluates the performance of suppliers based on predefined criteria.